Conditions Tyrosinemia, Type III

 Children with TYR III do have a risk of having an intellectual disability, but this risk is lower when the child receives treatment.

 When we eat food, enzymes help break it down.
 Some enzymes help break down proteins into their building blocks, called amino acids.
-Other enzymes break down these amino acids.
-In tyrosinemia, type III (TYR III), the 4-hydrocyphenylpyruvate dioxygenase (HPD) is not working correctly.
+Other enzymes break down these amino acids into their base molecules.
+In tyrosinemia, type III (TYR III), the enzyme 4-hydrocyphenylpyruvate dioxygenase (HPD) is not working correctly.

 TYR III is an autosomal recessive genetic condition.
 This means that a child must inherit two copies of the non-working gene for TYR III, one from each parent, in order to have the condition.
 The parents of a child with an autosomal recessive condition each carry one copy of the non-working gene, but they typically do not show signs and symptoms of the condition.
 While having a child with TYR III is rare, when both parents are carriers, they can have more than one child with the condition.
 Learn more about autosomal recessive inheritance.

 Because TYR III is a genetic condition, you may want to talk with a genetics specialist.
 A genetic counselor or geneticist can help you understand the causes of the condition, discuss genetic testing for TYR III, and understand what this diagnosis means for other family members and future pregnancies.
 Speak with your baby’s doctor about getting a referral.
-The Clinic Services Search Engine offered by the National Coordinating Center for the Regional Genetic and Newborn Screening Service Collaboratives and the Find a Genetic Counselor tool on the National Society of Genetic Counselors (NSGC) website are two good places for you or your baby's health care provider to use to identify local specialists.
+The Clinic Services Search Engine offered by the American College of Medical Genetics and Genomics (ACMG) and the Find a Genetic Counselor tool on the National Society of Genetic Counselors (NSGC) website are two good resources for you or your baby's health care provider to use to identify local specialists.

 References & Sources